Feng-Research/GRASPEL/README.md

 # GraspelMATLAB
-Graspel_matlab is the GRASPEL algorithm implemented in MATLAB.
+GRASPEL_matlab.zip contains the GRASPEL code implemented in MATLAB.
+Experimental results in the paper are based on this version of code.
+Run runGRASPEL.m for the GRASPEL algorithm example on the USPS data set.

 # GraspelJulia
 Implementation of GRASPEL algorithm into Julia Preprocessing and loading set up for included USPS dataset as matfile (USPS.mat)